 Birria Ingredients

 - Dried Chiles: You need guajillo chiles, ancho chiles, and arbol chiles.
-You can find them in the international foods aisle of your local grocery store or in a specialty Mexican grocer.
-If you can’t find them in your area, buying them online is always a great option!
+You can find them in the international foods aisle of your local grocery store or a specialty Hispanic grocer.
+If you can’t find them in your area, buying them online is always a great option.
 If you’ve never worked with dried chiles before, don’t worry.
 It’s easy, and I walk you through step by step how to use them in the recipe.

-- Broth: Using beef broth enhances the beef flavor in the consomé, but you can opt for vegetable broth.
+- Broth: Using beef broth enhances the beef flavor in the consomé, but you can opt for vegetable broth or just water in a pinch.

 - Tomato, garlic, and onion: Staple ingredients that add more depth of flavor.